dialogic-godot/dialogic/addons/dialogic/Documentation/Content/Tutorials/BeginnersGuideStepByStep.md

 Let's begin creating your first dialog with dialogic!

 ## 1. Meeting the dialogic tab
-All the things related to your dialog will be done in the dialogic tab.
+All the things related to your dialogue will be done in the dialogic tab.
 You can access it like the 2D and 3D tab on the very top of the editor.
 You can access all the things you create with dialogic here.
 ![Dialogic Tab](https://github.com/Jowan-Spooner/dialogic/blob/plugin-docs/addons/dialogic/Documentation/Content/Tutorials/Images/Dialogic_Tab.PNG)

 Let's have a look into the toolbar at the top.

 ![Toolbar](https://github.com/Jowan-Spooner/dialogic/blob/plugin-docs/addons/dialogic/Documentation/Content/Tutorials/Images/Toolbar.PNG)

-Here you can create dialogics four "ressources":
+Here you can create dialogics four **ressources**:
+### Timelines
-* **Timelines** that represent a list of events.
+that represent a list of events.
 Control characters, make them talk, change the background, ask questions, emit signals and more!

+### Characters
-* **Characters** that represent your characters.
+that represent your characters.
 You can set a name, a description, a color, and set different images for expressions.

+### Definitions
-* **Definitions** that can be used as variables (to branch your story or be used inside the texts) or as information for the player (a name and description are shwon when the player hovers over the word).
+that can be used as variables (to branch your story or be used inside the texts) or as information for the player (a name and description are shwon when the player hovers over the word).

+### Themes
-* **Themes** that specify how your dialog is looking.
+that specify how your dialogue is looking.
 There are many settings you can tweak to suit your need.

 You will hear more on each of them later.

 All your ressources are shown in the big master tree on the left.
 You can select on which you want to work there.

 Let's continue!
-What is the most important thing for a dialog?
+What is the most important thing for a dialogue?
 Someone to talk to.
 So we will create our first character.

 ## 2. Creating your first character
 Click the little character icon in the toolbar to create a new character.
 You will see the character editor now.